-COMM 1125 Oral Interpretation
+COMM 1125 Credits Oral Interpretation

-Theory and practice in oral presentations with an emphasis on selection, cultural significance and study in individual and group readings from the world's literature.
-(Prerequisites: SPCH 1114).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 6/Humanities - the Arts, Literature and Philosophy.
+This course tocuses on the theory and practice in oral presentations with an emphasis on selection, cultural significance and study in individual and group readings from the world¿s literature.
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: Reading, writing, and/or mathematics proficiency.
+(Prerequisites: College level reading and writing skills).
+(3 C).
+MNTC: Goal 2/ Critical Thinking, Goal 6/Humanities ¿ the Arts, Literature and Philosophy.

-COMM 1130 Interpersonal Communication
+COMM 1130 Credits Interpersonal Communication

-Focus is on the theory and practice of communication skills which affect critical thinking, intercultural consciousness, empowerment, and day-to-day interaction with other persons.
-Topics may include using verbal and nonverbal symbols, interactive listening, resolving interpersonal conflict, developing and maintaining personal and professional relationships.
-(Prerequisites: College level reading and writing).
+This course focuses on the theory and practice of communication skills which affect critical thinking, intercultural consciousness, empowerment, and day-to-day interaction with other persons.
+Topics may include using verbal and non-verbal symbols, interactive listening, resolving interpersonal conflict, developing and maintaining personal and professional relationships.
+(Prerequisites: College level reading and writing skills: appropriate score on the RCTC placement test or completion of appropriate developmental courses with grades of C or better).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 1/Oral and Written Communication, Goal 2/Critical Thinking, Goal 7/Human Diversity.

-COMM 2100 Intercultural Communication
+COMM 2100 Credits Intercultural Communication

 Intercultural Communication focuses on the theory and practice of intercultural communication.
 The course material will increase the student's knowledge of different cultures and improve their day-to-day interactions with other persons of different cultures.
 Students will practice working in diverse groups and creating messages adapted to culturally diverse groups.
 Topics may include: defining culture, differences and similarities in using verbal and nonverbal symbols among different cultures, barriers to effective intercultural communication, interactive listening, working in intercultural groups, adapting messages for culturally diverse groups and strategies for bridging cultural differences.
-(College Level Reading and Writing or Permission of Instructor).
+(Prerequistes: College Level Reading and Writing or Permission of Instructor).
 (3 C/3 lect, 0 lab).
+MNTC: Goal 1/Written and Oral Communication, Goal 2/Critical Thinking, Goal 7/Human Diversity.

-COMM 2130 Small Group Communication
+COMM 2130 Credits Team/Small Group Communication

-The purpose of Small Group Communication is to enhance students; understanding of the theories and practice of small group communication so that they may communicate competently in various team contexts.
-Students will gain knowledge about group process theory, along with actual experiences participating in small groups.
-The course will enhance students; ability to engage in effective communication in diverse group and team contexts including taking leadership roles and conducting meetings.
+The purpose of Team/Small Group Communication is to enhance students understanding of the theories and practice of small group communication so that they may communicate competently in various team contexts.
+Students will gain knowledge about small group process theory, along with actual experiences participating in teams.
+The course will enhance students ability to engage in effective communication in diverse team and group contexts including taking leadership roles and conducting meetings.
 This course examines basic communication concepts and processes which influence the nature and function of group dynamics in both face-to-face and computer-mediated teams.
 (Prerequisites: College level reading and writing or permission of instructor).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 1/Written and Oral Communication, Goal 2/Critical Thinking.

-COMM 2214 Strategies of Human Communication
+COMM 2214 Credits Career Communication

 Students will develop a variety of communication skills and an understanding of related communication principles.
 This course will include a heavy emphasis on public speaking and incorporate the use of computerized technology, along with components of organizational communication, small group communication, and intercultural communication.
-(Prerequisites: SPCH 1114).
+(Prerequisites: COMM 1114).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 1/Oral and Written Communication, Goal 2/Critical Thinking.

-COMM 2220 Communication and Gender
+COMM 2220 Credits Communication and Gender